kasparsd/limit-login-attempts/readme.txt

 * restrict rate of new user registrations
 * filter registration error messages to avoid possible way to brute force find user login name
 * list of privileged users show which login names can be discovered from user displayname, nickname or "url name"/nicename

+= 1.6.2 =
+* Fix bug where log would not get updated after it had been cleared
+* Do plugin setup in 'init' action
+* Small update to Spanish translation file, thanks to Marcelo Pedra
+* Tested against WordPress 3.2.1

+= 1.6.1 =
+* (WordPress 3.0+) An invalid cookie can sometimes get sent multiple times before it gets cleared, resulting in multiple failed attempts or even a lockout from a single invalid cookie.
+Store the latest failed cookie to make sure we only count it as one failed attempt
+* Define "Text Domain" correctly
+* Include correct Dutch tranlation file.
+Thanks to Martin1 for noticing.
+Thanks again to Bjorn Wijers for the translation
+* Updated POT file for this version
+* Tested against WordPress 3.1-RC4

 = 1.6.0 =
 * Happy New Year